English Section

 31.03.2026 23:55

-"The Queen and the Smokehouse," a Polish documentary written and directed by Iga Lis, has won the top prize in the feature-length documentaries category at the Festival de films Pêcheurs du Monde (Fishermen of the World Film Festival) in southern Brittany, France.
+"The Queen and the Smokehouse," a Polish documentary written and directed by Iga Lis, has won the top prize in the feature-length documentary category at the Festival de films Pêcheurs du Monde (Fishermen of the World Film Festival) in southern Brittany, France.

 Pixabay License